Renewable energy in Africa: Examples

 A solar powered water pump and holding system was installed in Kayrati, Chad, in 2004 as compensation for land lost to oil development.
 This system utilizes a standard well pump powered by a photovoltaic panel array.
 The pumped water is stored in a water tower, providing the pressure needed to deliver water to homes in the area.
 This use of oil revenue to build infrastructure is an example of using profits to advance the standard of living in rural areas.

 Hundreds of solar water pumping stations in Sudan fulfill a similar role, involving various applications of different systems for pumping and storage.
 Over the past 10 years approximately.
 250 photovoltaic water pumps have been installed in Sudan.
 Considerable progress has been made and the present generation of systems appear to be reliable and cost–effective under certain conditions.
 A photovoltaic pumping system to pump 25 cubic metres per day requires a solar array of approx. 800 Wp.
 Such a pump would cost US$6000, since the total system comprises the cost of modules, pump, motor, pipework, wiring, control system and array support structure.
-PV water pumping has been promoted successfully in Kordofan state in Sudan.
-It shows favorable economics as compared to diesel pumps, and is free from the need to maintain a regular supply of fuel.
+PV water pumping has been promoted successfully in Kordofan State in Sudan.
+It shows favorable economics as compared to diesel pumps and is free from the need to maintain a regular supply of fuel.
 The only maintenance problems with PV pumping [are] due to the breakdown of pumps and not the failure of the PV devices.

 The Solar Water Purifier, developed and manufactured by an Australian company, is a low-maintenance, low operational cost solution that is able to purify large amounts of water, even seawater, to levels better than human consumption standards set by the World Health Organization.
 This device works through the processes of evaporation and UV radiation.
 Light passes through the top layer of glass to the black plastic layer underneath.
 Heat from the solar radiation is trapped by the water and by the black plastic.
 This plastic layer is a series of connected troughs that separate the water as it evaporates and trickles down through the levels.
 The water is also subjected to UV radiation for an extended period of time as it moves through the device, which kills many bacteria, viruses, and other pathogens.
 In a sunny, equatorial area like much of Africa, this device is capable of purifying up to 45 liters per day from a single array.
 Additional arrays may be chained together for more capacity.

-The Water School uses SODIS solar disinfection currently in target areas of Kenya and Uganda to help people drink water free of pathogens and disease causing bacteria.
-SODIS is a UV process that kills microorganisms in the water to prevent water borne disease.
+The Water School uses SODIS solar disinfection currently in target areas of Kenya and Uganda to help people drink water free of pathogens and disease-causing bacteria.
+SODIS is a UV process that kills microorganisms in the water to prevent waterborne disease.
 The science of the SODIS system is proven with over 20 years of research.